chanman33/Admiti/README.md

-CW:

-Admiti is a webdesign practice project based on an AI language tutor concept app.
+CW: Admiti is a based on AI enabled admissions software and student LXP.

-Practice project using ReactJS and GatsbyJS.
+Webdesign practice project project using ReactJS, GatsbyJS, Vercel.
 Customized a Themeforest template from SuperProps.

+Thanks,
+CW

 # Installation